Skywalker756-3/FinalProject/README.md

 ### Account links
 These are links to our companies social media pages, this will be at the bottom of each webpage

-# User Guide to Cosmic Compass
-Welcome to our guide on the website Cosmic Compass, if you're reading this you likely have a high interest in Astrology or webdesign.
-Either way this guide will help you to navigate, and make discoveries on our site.

-## Homepage
-This is the opening page where you can quickly get a glimpse of your horoscope of the day.
-Further down we can find widgets that lead to our horoscopes, compatibility test and blog.

-## Horoscope
-This is the page that will show you're daily horoscope, all you have to do is click on your zodiac symbol, if you're not aware it is indicated in the image and the alternate text.

-## Game
-This page has two different games, the compatibility test and the matching game.
-To play them you can scroll down and find detailed instructions on each game beside them.

-## Log In / Sign Up
-This is where you can create an acccount or log in if they have an existing account, this allows you to keep progress as a user.

-## Newsletter
-This is a portion where you can sign up for newsletters which mark interesting discoveries in astrology and send out weekly emails with the lateset news.

-## Blog
-This is an opinion piece from some of the top minds in Astrology, here you can learn in depth knowledge about astrology including moon patterns, historical context and star locations.

-# Design Documentation
-## Color Palette
-The website largely sticks to a palette of navy blue, white and yellow because they contrast well and accessibly, the darker blue serving the purpose of a subtle background that highlights the white and yellow content.

-## Typography
-For font choices we have choosen: Poppins, and Zen Tokyo Zoo which are imported google fonts.
-Zen was ideal for titles and subtitles because the font had a fun and stylish yet modernistic look that grabs attention and fit in with our theme.
-Julius was an ideal font for much of the body text because it served to give the text a simple modern look.

-## Design Documentation
-This group followed an Agile design flow which allowed for many dynamic changes and testing to occur providing us with ideal feedback as represented in the user experience documentation.
-We researched various different astrology sites and asked questions to people that were interested in astrology to get a sense of what type of content they would be interested in.
-From there we created a

-# User Experience Test & Evalutation

-## Test 1
-This was a test during a protype iteration of the website, we had a theme of purple and yellow with small amounts of yellow.
-The user was confused about what was and wasn't a button because the design was too intricate.
-To accomidate we removed alot of distracting parts of the website.

-## Test 2
-This test was focused on the game and the user's direct behaviour in it.
-We learned that it wasn't clear that the player had won the matching game and the user couldn't reset the game without reloading the page.
-We made adjustments thaty added these features.

-## Test 3
-This test restructured our website, we learned that the user actually scrolled past some of our content to get to where he wanted to go, which might have been a sign that we have a prioritization problem and a testing problem since in the previous tests users did not navigate as they would outside of a test because they were not scanning like an expected user.

-## Test 4
-We restructured our test to have a more disassociated version where instead of informing the user that this was a test we instead opted to find their compatibility with this site.
-It proved successful, the user navigated to the game page and ran the compatibility game quickly.

-## Test 5
-This final test was also prompted.
-We got the user who saw the prototype to discuss the homepage, it seemed like she liked it so we ended up keeping the design since we learned that it's ideal for navigation and style purposes.